The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Results and Discussion

-The effect of the unresolved TeV PWNe population on the determination of CR diffuse emission is discussed in Fig.~\ref{fig:comp_with_data_alpha18}.
-Black data points show the total diffuse $\gamma-$ray flux observed by Fermi-LAT in each galactocentric ring given by \cite{Pothast:2018bvh} in $25$ log-spaced energy bins between $0.34-228.65\;{\rm GeV}$ and in the latitude window $|b| < 20.25^{\circ}$.
-These data have been fitted with a single power-law $\propto E^{-\Gamma_{1}}$ by \cite{Pothast:2018bvh}, obtaining the green dashed lines reported in Fig.\ref{fig:comp_with_data_alpha18}.
-The decrease of the best-fit spectral indexes $\Gamma_{1}$ in the inner rings with respect to the locally observed value, see Tab.\ref{tab:gamma18}, has been considered as the evidence of a progressive large-scale hardening of CRs spectrum toward the Galactic Center.
+Black data points in Fig.~\ref{fig:comp_with_data_alpha18} represent the total $\gamma-$ray flux associated with interstellar gas observed by Fermi-LAT in each galactocentric ring in $25$ log-spaced energy bins between $0.34-228.65\;{\rm GeV}$ and in the latitude window $|b| < 20.25^{\circ}$.
+These data have been previously fitted in Pothast {\em et al.} \cite{Pothast:2018bvh} with a single power-law $\propto E^{-\Gamma_{1}}$, obtaining the green dashed lines reported in Fig.\ref{fig:comp_with_data_alpha18}.
+The decrease of the best-fit spectral indexes $\Gamma_{1}$ in the inner rings with respect to the locally observed value, see second column of Tab.\ref{tab:gamma18}, has been considered as the evidence of a progressive large-scale hardening of CRs spectrum toward the Galactic Center.
 The same conclusion was obtained by previous analyses on the subject \citep{Acero:2016qlg,Yang:2016jda} performed by using a similar approach.
 One can get a visual perception of the situation by comparing the green dashed lines with the grey solid lines in Fig.\ref{fig:comp_with_data_alpha18} that describe power laws with spectral index fixed at the local value, i.e. $\sim2.7$, suitably normalized to reproduce the observed flux at $2$~GeV.